-to cut to the very edges of the paper.

-4: Stack the folded sheets in ascending order with the even numbers at the top.
-Curl the bottom half of the second A4 page (pages 3/4/23/24).

-Thread the curled page through the centre slot of the first A4 page.
-Repeat this process with the third (pages 5/6/21/22), fourth (pages 7/8/19/20), fifth (pages 9/10/17/18), and sixth A4 sheet (pages 11/12/15/16) with the even pages in ascending order.

-When all the pages have been threaded through, check the pagination.
+- First, fold each sheet in half along the vertical axis. - Using a craft knife or scalpel, cut a horizontal slot along the centre dotted line of the first sheet. (pages 1/2/13/14) - Then cut along the dotted lines on all the other sheets.
+Make sure to cut to the very edges of the paper. - Stack the folded sheets in ascending order with the even numbers at the top.
+Curl the bottom half of the second page (pages 3/4/23/24). - Thread the curled page through the centre slot of the first page.
+Repeat this process with the third (pages 5/6/21/22), fourth (pages 7/8/19/20), fifth (pages 9/10/17/18) and sixth sheet (pages 11/12/15/16) with the even pages in ascending order. - When all the pages have been threaded through, check the pagination.
 Finally, fold the booklets in half along the horizontal axis.

 DIFFUSION eBook format conceived & developed by Proboscis, a non profit organisation which researches, develops and facilitates creative innovation.
-An alternative to prevailing formats for ebooks and electronic publishing, Proboscis welcomes the free adoption and use of DIFFUSION by any third party without licence or royalty.
+An alternative to prevailing formats for ebooks and the publisher.